 Librarians and Archivists with temporary appointments (under grants, for example), and with less than 75% FTE appointments, will not be eligible for promotion or bound by the requirements of time in rank as expressed therein.
-Their experience during temporary or parttime status, however, may be used to help qualify them for promotion if they receive a regular appointment.
+Their experience during temporary or parttime status, however, may be considered for promotion if they receive a regular appointment.
 Temporary appointment, as described herein, is not to be confused with an interim position held by a Librarian or Archivist who has a regular appointment.